Paulo Valentim: Career

 In 1956 he joined Botafogo where he played alongside legendary players like Garrincha, Jairzinho and Nílton Santos.
 He was called up to play for the Brazil national team and played alongside Pelé in the 1959 South American Championship in Argentina.

-In 1960 Valentim moved to Argentina to play for Boca Juniors where he won two championships with the club in 1962 and 1964, being topscorer on both occasions.
+In 1960 Valentim moved to Argentina to play for Boca Juniors where he won two championships with the club in 1962 and 1964, being club top scorer on both occasions.
 He was also the clubs topscorer in 1960 and 1961.
 Valentim is fondly remembered by the Boca Juniors fans for the fact that he scored 10 goals in 7 Superclásico games against their fiercest rivals River Plate.
 He is still Boca's highest scoring player in games against River Plate.

-In 1965 Valentim returned to Brazil to play for São Paulo before joining Atlante F.C. in Mexico and finishing his career with Argentino de Quilmes in the Argentine 2nd division.
+In 1965 Valentim returned to Brazil to play for São Paulo before joining Atlante in Mexico and finishing his career with Argentino de Quilmes in the Argentine second division.

-Titles

-Later years
+Later life and death

 After retiring from football Valentim stayed in Argentina where he worked as a youth coach.
-By the 1980s he was living in poverty, he contracted heart problems and hepatitis and died on July 9, 1984 at the age of 50.
+By the 1980s he was living in poverty, he contracted heart problems and hepatitis and died on 9 July 1984, at the age of 50.